etendosoftware/docs/compiled_docs.md

          This allows us to use the environment variables in the tools.

 4. Create the file `tools_deps.toml` in the root folder of the module.
 This file will contain the dependencies of the tools of the module.
 The content of the file follows the TOML format.
-The content of the file will be as follows this format:
+The content of the file will be as follows:

     ``` toml
     [ToolName]